 Tip: If you love elephants (and animals) help save them by not participating in animal tourism.
 And if you do, please don’t tell me about it.

-What to Bring with you
+What to Bring to Phuket

 For the most part, you can buy most things you’ll need in Phuket.
 From beach towels, sunscreen, dry bags, bikinis and more, Thailand’s tourism infrastructure is strong.
 Ladies, the one thing you might have difficulty finding are tampons.
 However, if they do exist, you might find them at 7 Elevens or thai pharmacies.